 The area has very good mountain walks, e.g.. a short walk around the Skipsfjell or longer walks to the peaks of Toreskyrka or Ornenipa.
 And of course, a trip to the summit of the Gaustatoppen.
 You will find various pathways to the Gaustatoppen, which is considered one of the most beautiful panoramas of Norway.
 If the weather is clear, you will be able to view one sixth of Norway’s mainland from the top.
 View brochure about summer at Kvitåvatn Fjellstue.

-Canoes and double kayaks are available for a trip in the lake, and we have a mountain disc golf course, which is open from July until it is too wet in the autumn.
+Canoes and double kayaks are available for a trip in the lake, and there is a mountain disc golf course, which is open from July until it is too wet in the autumn.
 By the lake there are shelters and fire places, and in the Kvitaavatn area you will find tables and benches which can be used by our guests.

-You can buy a fishing licence and try to catch a char for dinner.
+You can buy a fishing licence in Rjukan and try to catch a char for dinner.

 You can take the Krosssobanen cable car from Krosso to the mountains and visit the café Gvepseborg.
 Here you will find marked trails, e.g. to the new Hellberghytte on the Hardangervidda.
 This walk is rather easy and will give you a good impression of Europe’s largest mountain plateau.